MCQs on Fundamental of Electrical & Electronics Engineering / 2nd Sem

 Category: Basic Electricity

-13. Calculate the equivalent resistance between A and B
+13. The total resistance between A and B are?

 14 / 16